 Step 2.
 Submit a formal application

-If the initial enquiry is confirmed by AT, then you can submit a formal application:
+If we confirm your initial enquiry, you can then submit a formal application.

 Step 3.
 Approval process

 - AT and Auckland Council consult about future use of the legal road to establish whether there is any reason it cannot be stopped and what, if any, conditions are required.

 - A survey plan of the affected land area to be amalgamated with the your land is prepared (at your cost).

 - Valuation of the land arranged (at your cost).

 - AT’s Board supports or declines the request to initiate the road stopping process.

 - If the road is in a rural area, consent from the Minister of Land Information New Zealand is required.